 Although the Pitbull Rottweiler German Shepherd mix is a year-round shedder regardless of coat type, it is easy to keep clean and not prone to mats.

-You will need to trim your dog’s claws and bathe her every month or two.
+You must trim your dog’s claws and bathe her every month or two.
 Wipe her face with a damp cloth daily, remove eye boogers, and check her ears.
 You can lightly swab your pet’s ears with tissue paper or a Q tip when you notice excess wax.

 Pitbull Rottweiler German Shepherd Mix Health Problems

-A mix can suffer all genetic health issues of any of the parent breeds.
+A mix can suffer all the genetic health issues of parent breeds.
 However, with a larger gene pool, you can witness a decreased occurrence of some problems like an enlarged heart, urinary bladder stones, and hip dysplasia.
-These are some of the most common problems of the Pit Rottie GSD mix.
+These are some of the most common issues of the Pit Rottie GSD mix.

 - Hip dysplasia – growth difficulties of the hip joint that disrupt cartilage in the area

-- Elbow dysplasia – similar to hip dysplasia, but the elbow is a more complex joint with three focal areas of the disease
+- Elbow dysplasia – is similar to hip dysplasia, but the elbow is a more complex joint with three focal areas of the disease.

 - Allergies – secondary infections, skin problems, and ear infections